 - Reviewing the outside directorships/commitments of Non-Executive Directors

-The Risk Committee currently comprises four independent Non-Executive Directors.
+The Safety, Climate and Risk Committee currently comprises four independent Non-Executive Directors.

 - Undertaking in-depth analysis of specific risks in relation to the company, as may be requested by the Board or determined by the Committee from time to time